-- 12.1 RHS will manage its customers' information in line with statutory requirements and in accordance with the organisations own values of being straightforward, accessible, and professional.
+- 12.1 We will manage our customers' information in line with statutory requirements and in accordance with the organisations own values of being straightforward, accessible, and professional.
 Staff will hold and process sensitive personal information about people, including personal identity information and information about health and financial issues.
 All staff must ensure that there is no unauthorised access, loss, misuse, modification or disclosure of this information. - 12.2 When safeguarding adults at risk, there may be a need to disclose personal or sensitive information to another organisation.
-RHS staff will do so where the law permits and in accordance with information sharing protocols and in line with GDPR. - Information can be shared in certain circumstances with other people or agencies in compliance with the Data Protection Act 1998.
+Our will do so, where the law permits and in accordance with information sharing protocols, and in line with GDPR. - 12.3 Information can be shared in certain circumstances with other people or agencies in compliance with the Data Protection Act 1998.
 Data can be shared with third parties "in the vital interest of the data subject" or "in the public interest" (e.g. in the interest of the client or others in the same care setting).
 Examples of when this may be appropriate will be if there is a need to seek information from another agency, or there is a potential risk to others from the alleged abuser.
 Any information relating to the accusation/suspicion of abuse should be shared with the relevant Social Services department or Police investigating the case. - 12.4 Additionally, there are specific provisions in the Mental Capacity Act 2005 which facilitates the sharing of information between authorities and agencies involved in the care or treatment of the client: - 12.5 If personal or sensitive information is to be shared, this will be done (where possible) with the person's agreement.
 In the absence of such, assessment of their best interests may still justify further enquiries, while questions involving the public interest may justify overriding their views.
 Where adults lack capacity to safeguard themselves, others will need to make decisions for them in accordance with the Code of Practice and in the person's best interests.
-The rights of "whistle-blowers" and of alleged perpetrators of abuse will also be respected.

-Information shared will always be on a "need to know" basis, i.e. when it is necessary to achieve the objective of safeguarding adults and children at risk.
-Care will be taken to ensure the quality of the information shared, e.g. names, addresses and dates of birth are accurately recorded.
+The rights of "whistle-blowers" and of alleged perpetrators of abuse will also be respected. - 12.6 Information shared will always be on a "need to know" basis, i.e. when it is necessary to achieve the objective of safeguarding adults and children at risk.
+Care will be taken to ensure the quality of the information shared, e.g. names, addresses and dates of birth are accurately recorded. - 12.7 Record keeping is an important element of the adult and child at risk process and our staff will record details of any incident on our internal systems, which will be reviewed by the Operational Lead.
+In addition, staff will be made aware of the requirement under this policy to record: - The reason for the concern - What was said or witnessed